Glossary

 Ribbon Stripe

-The appearance is between broken stripe and plain stripe as a result of quarter slicing a log.
-It gives the general appearance of a ribbon sometimes slightly twisted.
+This type of figure is between broken stripe and plain stripe as a result of quarter slicing a log.
+It gives the general appearance of a ribbon, sometimes slightly twisted.

 Rift Cut